wp-plugins/smart-variations-images/readme.txt

 4. Lens Zoom in action (activate it in WooCommerce > Configuration > Products Tab > Smart Variations Images)

 == Changelog ==

+= 1.3.2 =
+* Fixed issue with Lens Zoom not working, due to missing initialization.

 = 1.3.1 =
 * Fixed load of images recurring to cache